mikelo/container-kubernetes-tutorials/5-k8_basics/README.md

 ## 2. Automation scripts available for IBM Kubernetes Service
 A *restaurant-app.yaml* file is provided to deploy and run the application on IKS cluster and the following scripts are available:
-* *deploy.sh* - it can be launched to deploy the application by creating all the needed Kubernetes object
+* *deploy.sh* - it can be launched to deploy the application by creating all the needed Kubernetes objects
-* *delete.sh* - it can be launched to undeploy the application by deleting all the Kubernetes object
+* *delete.sh* - it can be launched to undeploy the application by deleting all the Kubernetes objects

 ## 3. Automation scripts available for Red Hat OpenShift
 A *ocp-restaurant-app.yaml* file is provided to deploy and run the application on OpenShift cluster and the following scripts are available:
-* *ocp-deploy.sh* - it can be launched to deploy the application by creating all the needed OpenShift object
+* *ocp-deploy.sh* - it can be launched to deploy the application by creating all the needed OpenShift objects
-* *ocp-delete.sh* - it can be launched to undeploy the application by deleting all the OpenShift object
+* *ocp-delete.sh* - it can be launched to undeploy the application by deleting all the OpenShift objects